Katherine Brooks: Dear Emily

 Sara is going to visit her high school friend Emily.
-On her journey there, she recalls her last experience with her teenage crush, remembering a letter that she wrote Emily—a letter confessing her love for her.
-Following a painful flashback to Emily's mocking of Sara after she reads the note, she decides to keep on driving to her destination.
-Dear Emily was funded by EVEO.com after Brooks won a pitch contest for her feature film, Loving Annabelle.
-Despite being given only 6 weeks from conception to completion, and just $1,000 to make it, the film, to date, has made back over 500% of its profit.
+On her journey there, she recalls her last experience with her teenage crush, remembering a letter she wrote to Emily—a letter confessing her love for her.
+Following a painful flashback to Emily's mocking of Sara, after she reads the note, she decides to keep on driving to her destination.
+Dear Emily was funded after Brooks won a pitch contest for her feature film, Loving Annabelle, and was made on a low budget in six weeks.

 Loving Annabelle

 Loving Annabelle is the controversial story of a Catholic boarding school teacher, Simone Bradley (Diane Gaidry), who has an affair with her female student, Annabelle (Erin Kelly).

-The film was summed up by Variety magazine as a "Guilty Pleasure", and has won numerous awards on the festival circuit, including the Outfest Award for Best Actress, and the Outfest Award for the Audience Choice.
-The film sat in the top five list of videos rented by lesbians according to Wolfe Video's web site.
-It is recommended by 100% of readers on scene-OUT.com, and is ranked on the bestseller's list in its category on Amazon.
+The film was summed up by Variety magazine as a "Guilty Pleasure", and won numerous awards on the festival circuit, including the Outfest Award for Best Actress, and the Outfest Award for the Audience Choice.

 Waking Madison

-Waking Madison is the provocative story of a young woman's battle with mental illness.
+Waking Madison is the story of a young woman's battle with mental illness.

-Madison Walker (Sarah Roemer) is suffering of dissociative identity disorder or multiple personality disorder.
+Madison Walker (Sarah Roemer) is suffering from dissociative identity disorder or multiple personality disorder.
 Living in New Orleans and working as a sex phone operator, Madison is doing everything she can to lead a normal life.

 When a series of events leaves Madison suicidal and desperate, she locks herself away in her apartment for 30 days.
-Using a video camera to document herself like a visual journal, Madison clearly states on her first entry that if she does not have the answers to her questions and feels more at people with her life on the 30th day, she will kill herself.
+Using a video camera to document herself like a visual journal, Madison clearly states in her first entry that if she does not have the answers to her questions and feels more at people with her life on the 30th day, she will kill herself.

 With the help of Doctor Elizabeth Barnes (Elisabeth Shue), Madison begins to slowly piece her life together.
-Determined to find a cure for herself, Madison hostages herself in her apartment for 30 days and embarks on a journey to discover: what is real?
+Determined to find a cure for herself, Madison secludes herself in her apartment for 30 days and embarks on a journey to discover: what is real.
 The climactic twist at the end leaves audiences with the very same question.
 Brooks stated:

 I'm intrigued by the challenge of telling a story from the perspective of a character suffering from multiple personality disorder.
-Visually, Madison will take on an innovative style of mixing narrative with documentary- realism.
+Visually, Madison will take on an innovative style of mixing narrative with documentary-realism.

 As part of research for the topic, Brooks locked herself up for 30 days and underwent the same process as the character Madison.
 This helped Brooks to visually re-create her experiences from the trial, bringing the character and the story more to life.
 Waking Madison was shot on location in New Orleans in Winter 2007.